What Does Liability-Only Car Insurance Actually Cover?

 Is liability-only insurance legal in all states?

-Yes, liability-only coverage meets the minimum legal requirements in all states that require insurance.
+Yes, liability-only coverage meets the minimum legal requirements in all states that mandate insurance.
 However, some states — particularly no-fault states — require additional coverage like Personal Injury Protection (PIP) alongside liability.
-Always verify your specific state's requirements before purchasing a policy, as minimums have changed in several states in 2025–2026.
+Always verify your specific state's requirements before purchasing a policy, as minimums changed in at least six states between 2025 and 2026.
+Staying current on your state's rules helps you avoid fines, license suspension, or gaps in protection.

 Can I get liability-only insurance on a financed car?